Why we must have a teachers’ pay rise

 Attracting new teachers

-The word “crisis” has been mentioned in numerous places regarding attracting new teachers into the profession.
-As well as many teachers leaving, and others planning to leave, teacher recruitment is a problem in many subjects.
-Numerous teacher training positions are not being filled, with government targets for the last 5 years not being met.
+The word “crisis” has been mentioned regarding attracting new teachers into the profession.
 By 2025 we will have a million extra children in schools, so this doesn’t bode well for staffing requirements in the future.

-According to the OECD, Education at a Glance 2017 research, graduates who come into teaching now can expect to get paid 9-16% lower than other graduates.
+According to the OECD, Education at a Glance 2017 research, graduates in teaching now can expect to get paid 9-16% lower than other graduates.
 It states that “Teachers’ salaries are low compared to other similarly educated full-time workers.
 It is a key obstacle for attracting young people into teaching.”

 With low salaries, the financial burden of student loans and the difficulty of getting on the housing ladder for many of our millennials, it is easy to see why teaching is not seen as an attractive proposition for them.